 If you work on your Windows PC for a very long time, I am sure you must have faced the situation where your display doesn’t work as expected.
 Scenarios can be different which includes a black screen, screen frozen, keyboard and mouse inputs don’t respond at all.
 This points out to one thing–the display or the graphics driver has some problem.
-While Windows 10 can recover the graphics driver on its own, you can always restart the Graphics Driver in Windows 10 on your own.
+While Windows 10 can recover the graphics driver on its own, you can always restart the Graphics Driver in Windows 10 manually.
 Let’s get to know about it.

 Restart Graphics Driver in Windows 10